lithdew/flatend/README.md

 main().catch(err => console.error(err));
 ```

 Now, visit `http://localhost:9000/hello` in your browser, and you should see "Hello world!".

 There you have it, your first Flatend microservice.

-You can imagine initializing and sending data from SQLite, MySQL, PostgreSQL, or MongoDB, running CRON jobs, etc. using the exact same setup.